hyphenOs/hyphenos-blog/content/2017/hello.md

 What we are essentially going to do is Output repository and Theme repository are going to be `git submodules` of our Content repository.
 So the work-flow becomes.

-* Init Content Repository (see below for more details).
+* Initialize Content Repository (see below for more details).
 * Add Output repository as `git submodule` (`git submodule add https://path-to-your.git output`)
 * Add Theme repository as `git submodule` (`git submodule add https://github.com/getpelican/pelican-themes themes`)
 * Add Content to your repository Using Markdown or RST or any Pelican supported Syntax.